 The only convenience here is that I didn't have to boil a pot of water or clean that pot of water.

 Will I be buying this one again?
 Sadly, I'll pass on this.
 But if I see the Trader Joe’s Sweet Potato Gnocchi with Butter and Sage again I'll knock you over in the aisle for it.
 That was something worth hunting down.
-Probably because it hard to find a dried sweet potato gnocchi available.
+Probably because it is hard to find dried sweet potato gnocchi available.

 For $2.99 they aren't a great deal either.
 Potato gnocchi is easy to come by, Sweet Potato gnocchi in a package is a lot harder to find.